mvrdevelopment/spec/gdtf-spec.md

 ## File Format Definition

-To describe the device type, a zip file with the extension "*.gdtf" is used.
-The archive shall contain a description XML file and resource files.
+To describe the device type, a ZIP archive compliant with PKWARE ZIP File Format Specification version 6.3.3, using the file extension "*.gdtf", shall be used.
+The archive shall contain a description XML file and associated resource files.
+Only the STORE (no compression, method 0) and DEFLATE (method 8) compression methods shall be used.
+No other compression methods are permitted.
+The archive shall not use encryption, password protection, or digital signature features.
 Some of the resource files are located in a folder structure.
 There are two folders defined: "./wheels" and "./models".
 The folder "./models" has subfolders for a better structural overview:
 - ./models/3ds